Learn why you need music streaming services, music distribution channels and music promotion apps to be heard.

 While physical music becomes more and more outdated, streaming has quickly risen to become the dominant form of music consumption.
 With more accessibility than ever before, it can be difficult to know where to start when getting your music heard.

-Here are some tips, tricks and general run-downs of the best music streaming sites to promote your tracks.
+Here are some tips, tricks and general run-downs of the best music streaming services to promote your tracks.

 Guidance on Uploading Music to Spotify